Windows 7 Forums

 Encrypting folders and files is a way to protect them from unwanted access.
 Encrypting a file or folder will prevent other user accounts from being able to open it.
 Encrypting File System (EFS) is a feature of Windows that you can use to store information on your hard disk in an encrypted format.
 Encryption is the strongest protection that Windows provides to help you keep your information secure.

-Encrypting File System (EFS) is only available in the Windows 7 Professional, Ultimate, and Enterprise editions.
+Encrypting File System (EFS) is only available in the Windows 7 Professional, Ultimate, Enterprise, and Windows 8 Pro and Enterprise editions.

 If this is the first time that you have encrypted a file or folder on your computer, then you will also see this in your notification area to let you know that you should Back up your file encryption key.